Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary

 \begin{remark}[The duplication is the unique atomic record-emission move] Theorem~\ref{thm:record-emission-necessity} reframes the duplicator.
-The duplication is not an accidental feature of one rule; it is the unique atomic move available to a first-order base/step/counter schema that emits a per-step record frame and preserves its generator.
-Any direct whole-term orientation failure on the duplicator is therefore a failure at the \emph{minimal faithful record-emitter} rather than at a pathologically duplicating specimen.
-The operational inexpressibility diagnosis of Section~\ref{sec:operational-inexpressibility} then acquires an architectural reading: direct whole-term methods cannot internalize the dimension that record emission must duplicate, because the proof language was not built to distinguish the generator's frame-slot copy from its active-site copy.
+The duplication is the unique atomic move available to a first-order base/step/counter schema that emits a per-step record frame and preserves its generator, and not an accidental feature of one rule.
+Any direct whole-term orientation failure on the duplicator is therefore a failure at the \emph{minimal faithful record-emitter} rather than at a specially duplicating example.
+The operational inexpressibility diagnosis of Section~\ref{sec:operational-inexpressibility} then acquires an architectural reading: the dimension that record emission must duplicate stays outside what direct whole-term methods can internalize, because the proof language was built to read whole-term mass rather than to separate the generator's frame-slot copy from its active-site copy.
 The blocked direct measures are blocked at the place where record formation first requires carrier multiplicity. \end{remark}

 \begin{remark}[Layer crossing under external license: the architectural half of the bridge] Theorem~\ref{thm:record-emission-necessity} supplies the architectural half of a structural correspondence between the G\"odel-side and the dependency-pair-side ascents.
-G\"odel's 1931 move diagnoses an expression-to-proof gap: the base proof language cannot internally certify its own consistency, and an external reflection license over $\mathrm{PA}$ is required.
-Theorem~\ref{thm:record-emission-necessity} diagnoses the computation-to-record counterpart at the rewriting layer: the base rewrite language cannot emit a step-indexed record while preserving its generator without duplicating the generator, and when the direct whole-term proof language then tries to orient that duplication it runs into operational inexpressibility (Theorem~\ref{thm:canonical-instance}), requiring an external license (the Arts and Giesl soundness theorem) to project the duplicated dimension away.
+G\"odel's 1931 move diagnoses an expression-to-proof gap: internal certification of its own consistency lies beyond the base proof language, and an external reflection license over Peano Arithmetic $\mathrm{PA}$ is required.
+Theorem~\ref{thm:record-emission-necessity} diagnoses the computation-to-record counterpart at the rewriting layer: emitting a step-indexed record while preserving the generator forces the base rewrite language to duplicate that generator, and when the direct whole-term proof language then tries to orient that duplication it runs into operational inexpressibility (Theorem~\ref{thm:canonical-instance}), requiring an external license (the Arts and Giesl soundness theorem) to project the duplicated dimension away.